maplight/votersedge-voting-info/voting-info/states/ca/state-single-election/2018-06-05/en/ways-to-vote/vote-by-mail-june-5.md

 priority: "Minor"
 ---

+_**Note:** If you live in Madera, Napa, Nevada, Sacramento, or San Mateo counties and you are already registered to vote, you will automatically receive your ballot in the mail.
+Check Voter’s Choice Elections [bookmark link] for more info._

 **Request** a vote-by-mail ballot from your [County Elections Office.](#section-election-office-contact)

 Make sure that you send in your request so that it’s received by your county elections office _**no later**_ than Tuesday, May 29, by 5 PM.